EastSunrise/wiki-kingen/docs/java/spring/aop.md

+#### Overview

+AOP stands for aspect-orientated programming.
+Essentially, **it is a way for adding behavior to existing code without modifying that code**.

+It has three core concepts defined as follows:

+1. **Join Point**: A point during the execution of a script, such as the execution of a method or property access.
+2. **Pointcut**: A regular expression that matches join points.
+3. **Advice**: Action taken by an aspect at a particular join point.

+To implement AOP, **an advice is associated with a pointcut expression and runs at any join point that matches the pointcut**.

+#### @AspectJ

+`@AspectJ` refers to a style of declaring aspects as regular Java classes annotated with annotations, introduced by the [AspectJ Project](https://www.eclipse.org/aspectj/).

-#### Pointcut Expressions
+##### Pointcut Expressions

-In this article, we'll discuss different types of AOP advice that can be created in Spring.
-The implementation of all these examples and code snippets can be found in [my GitHub project](https://github.com/eugenp/tutorials/tree/master/spring-aop).
+A pointcut expression can appear as a value of `@Pointcut` annotation, telling Spring AOP what to watch.

+##### Advice

 **Advice is an action taken by an aspect at a particular join point**.
 Different types of advice include `around`, `before` and `after` advice.
 The main purpose of aspects is to support cross-cutting concerns, such as logging, profiling, caching, and transaction management.

-And if you want to go deeper into pointcut expressions, check out [the previous intro to these](https://www.baeldung.com/spring-aop-pointcut-tutorial)

-##### Enabling Advice

-With Spring, you can declare advice using AspectJ annotations, but** you must first apply the `@EnableAspectJAutoProxy` annotation to your configuration class**, which will enable support for handling components marked with AspectJ's `@Aspect` annotation
+With Spring, you can declare advice using AspectJ annotations, but **you must first apply the `@EnableAspectJAutoProxy` annotation to your configuration class**, which will enable support for handling components marked with AspectJ's `@Aspect` annotation.

 ```java
 @Configuration